pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

         # directory: s3:bench-data-us
     ```

-    The meanings of the related fields are as follows:
+    The descriptions of the related fields are as follows:

-    * `dataSource.remote.storageClassName`: name of StorageClass used to create PV.
+    * `dataSource.remote.storageClassName`: the name of StorageClass used to create PV.
-    * `dataSource.remote.secretName`: name of Secret created in above step.
+    * `dataSource.remote.secretName`: the name of the Secret created in the previous step.
     * `dataSource.remote.path`: If the backup data is packaged as a tarball file, use this field to indicate the path to the tarball file.
-    * `dataSource.remote.directory`: If the backup data is contained in a directory, use this field to indicate the path to the directory.
+    * `dataSource.remote.directory`: If the backup data is in a directory, use this field to specify the path to the directory.

 #### Ad hoc